OpenTTD/OpenTTD/docs/multiplayer.md

 ### My advertising server warns a lot about getaddrinfo taking N seconds
 This could be a transient issue with your (local) DNS server, but if the problem persists there is likely a configuration issue in DNS resolving on your computer.
-This seems to be a common configuration issue for Docker instances, where the DNS resolving waits for a time out of usually 5 seconds.
+#### Docker containers
+This is an issue for dual-stack Docker containers, in which there is no default IPv6 resolver, when IPv6 traffic is preferred (attempted before) over IPv4, where it can be observed name resolution times out after a delay (5 seconds default on GNU/Linux).
+The solution is then to force custom name servers for said containers to be a list of IPv4 ones.